willianjusten/awesome-audio-visualization/Readme.md

 ## Contributing

 Your contributions are always welcome!
-[Click Here to read the guidelines](https://github.com/willianjusten/awesome-audio-visualization/blob/master/Contributing.md).
+[Click here to read the guidelines](https://github.com/willianjusten/awesome-audio-visualization/blob/master/Contributing.md).

 ## Other Awesome Lists